-

 Does your jurisdiction require securitising entities to retain risk?
 How is this done?

-Under Article 6 of the UK Securitisation Regulation, there is a general requirement that an UK-established sponsor, originator or original lender retains a material net economic interest of not less than 5% on an ongoing basis, in accordance with one of the prescribed retention methods.
-The general requirement contained within the UK Securitisation Regulation is complemented by detailed provisions contained within regulatory technical standards.
+Under the UK Securitisation Framework (Chapter 2, Article 6 of the PRA Rules and SECN 5 of the FCA Rules (previously, Article 6 of the UK Securitisation Regulation)), there is a general requirement that a UK-established sponsor, originator or original lender retains a material net economic interest of not less than 5% on an ongoing basis, in accordance with one of the prescribed retention methods.
+The general requirement contained within the UK Securitisation Framework is complemented by detailed provisions contained within regulatory technical standards.

 There are five different methods of retaining risk: